 Engage the film with the motor of the camera such that the film moves into the first frame and the camera LCD panel or frame counter displays the numeral 1.

 In some cameras, the shutter button may need to be pressed several times before the number 1 shows up.
 This is usually the case with some of the cheaper camera models.

 Precautions to be taken

 And of course, you need to be cautious about opening and closing the camera for loading or removing the film.
-If not done properly you could end up with an exposed film – a sheer waste of time and money of course, but even more importantly leading to loss of some precious moments that you won’t get to capture again.
+If not done properly you could end up with an exposed film, which is a sheer waste of time and money, of course.
+Though more importantly, you will not want to lose precious moments that would be difficult to capture once again.

 As with any new trick or task, patience is the key to loading a film in a camera.
-There’s, naturally, an art behind the process, which requires a certain amount of nimbleness of the fingers, but once you’ve got the hang of it, you’ll find your fingers manipulating the film easily enough, without hassle or complication.
-One thing is certain – you won’t regret working with a film camera, and, in fact, might even give up on digital cameras completely after using the film camera a few times.
+There’s naturally an art behind the process, which requires a certain amount of nimbleness of the fingers.

 However, once you’ve got the hang of it, you’ll find your fingers manipulating the film easily enough without hassle or complication.